“`

 Imagine applying these insights to agencies scattered sisterhood vibrant cities.
 In New York, it’s about surviving the bustling pace.
 In Austin, it’s blending creativity with innovation.
 Meanwhile, Los Angeles agencies strive for glamour and grit, while those in San Diego harness the laid-back yet driven culture.

 So, next time you find yourself staring at the towering skyline of enterprise clients or pondering the sell sign on your agency door, think back to this conversation.
-And if all else fails, perhaps a well-timed euphemism about client demands or agency quirks might just be the relief you need.
+And if all else fails, perhaps a well-timed joke about client demands or agency quirks might just be the relief you need.

 “`